Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio_Tracker_1110_Dev_Board/Get_Started.md

   author: Jessie
 ---

-In this tutorial, we will guide users to quickly set up the Wio-Tracker development board through the factory firmware, connect it to SenseCAP cloud and check the data.
+In this tutorial, we will guide users to quickly set up the Wio Tracker 1110 development board through the factory firmware, connect it to SenseCAP cloud and check the data.

 ### Setup your toolchian